meteor/tutorials/content/react/step02.md

 2. Shorthand for methods: `render() { ... }`
 3. `const` and `let` instead of `var`

-Read more about these features here:
+Read about the features that Meteor supports in the [ecmascript README](https://github.com/meteor/meteor/blob/master/packages/ecmascript/README.md).
+For more information about ECMAScript 2015, see some of the articles below:

 * [Luke Hoban's "ES6 features"](http://git.io/es6features)